 I use to buy a quick bread from my pal who has an organic farm bakery but she closed her market stand.
 My mornings weren’t the same.
 My mom loves a good quick bread and we’ve been playing with recipes to fill that place on my breakfast plate.
 This vegan Strawberry Quick Bread seems to fill the void, in a big way.

-I start my mornings with a toasted slice topped with Simply Ghee and a local jam or jelly (I’m working on a jar of dandelion jelly at the moment) and fresh fruit.
+I start my mornings with a toasted slice of this quick bread, slathered local jam or jelly (I’m working on a jar of dandelion jelly at the moment) and fresh fruit.
 It’s all I need to get things off on the right foot.

 Hope you enjoy this quick bread recipe as much as I do.
-The bread is not a sweet, zucchini-style bread (just in case you were like, oooo super moist cakey sweet bread).
+The bread is not a sweet, zucchini-style bread but best toasted.
 The next variation I’ll be working on is a peanut butter.
-It seems necessary for a bit of honey.

 - 3 cups spelt or whole wheat white flour (GF version I used Nuts.com)